 Deborah is a visual artist specialising in lens based media and inter-disciplinary practice and research within Fine Art and Medicine.
 She is currently a Teaching Fellow and Honorary Research Associate at the Slade School of Fine Art, UCL (where she also received her PhD).
 She has collaborated extensively with clinicians and patients exploring the value of visual images to clinician-patient interactions and the communication of pain.

 Zoe is Emeritus Professor in Medical Humanities at the University of London.
-She is the former head of NHS Health education for Kent, Surrey and Sussex.
+She is the former head of postgraduate medical education at NHS Regional Deanery for Kent, Surrey and Sussex.
 Zoë acts as a mentor and consultant on ethical innovation for medicine, universities, and for the NHS, focusing on creative partnerships from innovation to implementation.

 Dr Alison Williams (2013-2016)